lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Convert the [MemberKind](#T-Vsxmd-Units-MemberKind 'Vsxmd.Units.MemberKind')to its lowercase name.
+Convert the [MemberKind](#T-Vsxmd-Units-MemberKind 'Vsxmd.Units.MemberKind') to its lowercase name.

 ##### Returns